yecril71pl/cpp-docs.pl-pl/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametry

-`Ptr` Wskaźnik do tablicy docelowej.
+*PTR* wskaźnik do tablicy docelowej.

-`Size` Rozmiar tablicy docelowej.
+*Rozmiar* rozmiar tablicy docelowej.

-`Index` Opcjonalne indeks w tablicy.
+*Indeks* opcjonalny indeks do tablicy.

 ### <a name="return-value"></a>Wartość zwracana